dutchconnectomelab/pcs-toolbox/README.md

 ### Output PCS Scores:
 The calculate_PCS function returns an array of PCS scores, one for each subject in the input data.
 Higher PCS indicate a stronger presence of connectivity patterns associated with the specified disorder.
 Importantly, scores are relative measures and should be interpreted in comparison to a control group or normative data.

-### Citing the PCS-Toolbox:
+### Citing the PCS toolbox:
-If you use the PCS-Toolbox in your research, please cite:
+If you use the PCS toolbox in your research, please cite:
 - Libedinsky, I., Helwegen, K., Simón, L. G., Gruber, M., Repple, J., Kircher, T., ... & van den Heuvel, M. P. (2023).
 Quantifying brain connectivity signatures by means of polyconnectomic scoring. bioRxiv.

 Datasets used in the creation of CSS can be accessed via their respective websites: